AppFair/appfair.github.io/index.md

 ### What is the `fairtool`?

-Fairtool is the name of the utility that is included with the `Fair` project, that can be used to validate a project, generate icons, and the like.
+Fairtool is the name of the utility that is included with the `Fair` project which is used to validate a project, generate icons, and interact with the catalog.
 It can be run from any `/APP-ORG/App.git` fork from Terminal.app with the command:

 ```